 Step 1.
 Install Duplicator on your WordPress site

 The first thing you’ll need to do is install the Duplicator plugin.
-This is as simple as going to your dashboard and clicking Plugins/Add new.
+This is as simple as logging into your admin dashboard and clicking Plugins/Add new on the sidebar.
 Then search “Duplicator” and it should be the first result (it has over 1+ million active installations).

 If you need more help installing Duplicator read our guide to installing WordPress plugins.